 This homemade Creamy Caesar dressing is full of bright and tangy flavor.
 It takes just minutes to whip together, so you can enjoy a delicious Caesar salad at home anytime.

 Caesar salad ranks very high on my list of all-time favorite salads.
 It's really all about the dressing for me... and the croutons and extra Parmesan, of course!
 This creamy Caesar dressing comes together easily so you can enjoy Caesar salad at home anytime.
-Try this dressing on Blackened Salmon Caesar Salad with Kale, Buffalo Chicken Caesar Salad, Chicken Caesar Pasta Salad, and Warm Brussels Sprouts Caesar Salad.
+Try this dressing on green beans, Salmon Caesar Kale Salad, Buffalo Chicken Caesar, Chicken Caesar Pasta Salad, and Warm Brussels Sprouts Caesar Salad.

 Why you will love this